 Although an ominous future where humans are ruled by machines is a popular trope in films, machines have no inherent malice.
 AI systems are neutral — but the old adage of “garbage in, garbage out” has never been more apt.

 “In the near future, many of us will find ourselves working with or alongside AI-enabled technology,” says Ron Lefferts, managing director and leader of Protiviti’s global Technology Consulting practice.
 Protiviti’s AI survey results predict an explosion in AI business applications in the next two years.
 These intelligent machines will not replace human beings, but they could dramatically alter the way we work and live.
 Lefferts adds, “Starting with clear goals, it’s up to humans to ensure that AI systems are designed with the right algorithms, fed the right data and monitored properly to keep them aligned with the best goals and values of humanity.”

 How Protiviti Can Help

 Protiviti’s interdisciplinary teams help solve our clients’ unique business challenges using data and analytics and leveraging technologies such as AI and machine learning.
-Our professionals bring deep industry expertise and extensive technology and consulting experience to implement technical solutions and change programs that enable clients to create a competitive advantage and capitalize on financial benefits from adopting AI/ML.
+Our professionals bring deep industry expertise and extensive technology and consulting experience to implement technical solutions and change programmes that enable clients to create a competitive advantage and capitalise on financial benefits from adopting AI/ML.
 We leverage our deep domain expertise and advanced analytical horsepower to enable sustainable, business-relevant, technology-enabled and globally managed operational changes.

 Contributors to this white paper include Shaheen Dil and Lucas Lau.